 Do you go to Church every Sunday?
 I sure don’t, but I do love to escape into the mountains as much as possible.
 We often hear that “The Mountains are my Church”.
 Is it too Cliché?
 Sure, but at the same time it is incredibly accurate, especially for those that have chosen mountain towns to settle.

 We all have challenges that come up in our daily lives that include work, family and relationships.
 From my experience that escape into the mountains is a powerful way for us to unwind and recharge.
 When we do finally get out there, it gives more time to reflect and maybe appreciate it even more.
 My most recent escape took me into the Chilcotin Mountains with two great friends for a few days of riding.
+We were dropped off by Tyax Adventures for a true escape that was so needed.

 There is a specific scene that is engrained in my mind that really accelerates this reflection, on this most recent adventure I was lucky enough to enjoy it again.